explosion/spacy-course/chapters/en/slides/chapter4_02_running-training.md

 Alternatively, you can also use spaCy's built-in `init config` command.
 It takes the output file as the first argument.
 We usually call this file `config.cfg`.
+The argument `--lang` defines the language class that should be used for the pipeline, for example, `en` for English.
 The `--pipeline` argument lets you specify one or more comma-separated pipeline components to include.
 In this example, we're creating a config with one pipeline component, the named entity recognizer.

 ---